gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 Well, maybe.
 Groups only get added to `memberOf` if they have a Group Scope of:

-1. Universal and are in the same AD forest as the user, or
+1. **Universal** and are in the same AD forest as the user, or
-2. Global and are on the same domain.
+2. **Global** and are on the same domain.

-Groups _do not_ get added to `memberOf` if they have a Group Scope of Global and are on another domain (even if in the same forest).
+Groups _do not_ get added to `memberOf` if they have a Group Scope of **Global and are on another domain** (even if in the same forest).

-On top of that, `memberOf` will only include Domain Local groups from the domain of the domain controller or global catalog you are retrieving results from.
+On top of that, `memberOf` will only include **Domain Local groups from the same domain** of the domain controller or global catalog you are retrieving results from.

-It will also not report the user's primary group (usually `Domain Users`), if that's important to you, nor will it include groups on external trusted domains.
+It will also not report the user's **primary group** (usually `Domain Users`), if that's important to you, nor will it include groups on external trusted domains.

 Does this mean you can _never_ rely on `memberOf`?
 No. It's perfectly appropriate if:

-1. You're working in a single-domain environment, or
+1. You're working in a **single-domain** environment, or
-2. You're working in a single-forest environment and you are sure you only care about Universal groups (such as distribution lists)
+2. You're working in a **single-forest** environment and you are sure you only care about Universal groups (such as distribution lists)

 If `memberOf` is good enough for you, then use it!
 It will be the quickest way.